sdsxpln/aircomplexion-device/index.md

 <!-- Making the reader aware of the problem statement and the KPIs that need be monitored. -->
 ## Air monitoring , awareness of the masses :
 ****
 Masses may not be aware of how bad the air quality really gets.
-Human senses can ofcourse indicate a problem with the air we breathe with symptoms but that is only when beyond the thresholds.
-We dont have any sense of the quantification of the air components ,only when we faint do we realise the CO / Co2 is byond any acceptable limits.
+Human senses can ofcourse indicate a problem with the air we breathe with only the symptoms beyond the thresholds.
+We dont have any sense of the quantification of the air components.
+Manifestation of symptoms is often too late to actionize anything.
+Sensing the gaseous components continuously would help raise an alarm well before things spin out of hand.

-Our product here has a sense of whats the current measure of the Co2, CO, So2, No2 and being connected to the cloud / internet it can broadcast information to the general masses.
+Our product here has a sense of whats the current measure of the Co2, CO, So2, No2 and being connected to the cloud / internet it can broadcast information to the general masses , on handheld or desk devices.

+### What are the tangible benefits that we are looking for ? :

-- It can in general keep the masses aware of the low quality of the atmosphere we live in
+- It can in general keep the masses aware of the low quality of the atmosphere, raising an alarm well before dire situations.
-- It then becomes easy to drive environmental messages across all the sections of the society since we have our claims backed by solid historical data.
+- It then becomes easy to drive environmental messages across to all the sections of the society since we have our claims backed by solid historical data.

 ## Coincident spikes in Co2 and dependants :
 ****